Native American Church: Influential people

-Quanah Parker is the individual most associated with the early history of Peyotism and the Native American Church.
-Quanah Parker was a Comanche chief that created the Half Moon way and taught the Half Moon way to other tribes.
-At first, he was a warrior that would fight any people attempting to invade territory.
-However, after becoming sick, he realized his anger towards Americans and Mexicans was wrong.
-He then became a successful politician and befriended President Theodore Roosevelt.

-Other prominent figures in its development include Chevato, Jim Aton, John Wilson, and Jonathan Koshiway.
+Prominent figures in the church's development include Chevato, Jim Aton, John Wilson, and Jonathan Koshiway.
 These people, and many others, played important roles in the introduction and adoption of the Native American Church.

 Victor Griffin, known as the last chief of the Quapaw tribe, was noted for facilitating the incorporation of the Native American Church under Oklahoma law in 1911.
 He also helped spread the religion to some other related tribes in the region.

-Led by James Mooney, a first generation of anthropologists brought their help to Peyotists, providing testimonies before legislative bodies, and later encouraged the movement's leaders to consolidate peyote use into an established religion whose practice would be protected by law.
+Led by James Mooney, early 20th-century anthropologists helped Peyotists by providing testimonies before legislative bodies and later encouraging the movement's leaders to consolidate peyote use into an established religion whose practice would be protected by law.

 The Native American novelist N. Scott Momaday gives a highly accurate portrayal of the peyote service in his book House Made of Dawn.

 Reuben Snake was a Ho-Chunk roadman and worked towards the establishment of the American Indian Religious Freedom Act, which passed after his death in 1994 in order to legalize the use of ceremonial peyote.